This post may contain affiliate links. Read our disclosure page for full details.

 Hundreds, if not thousands, of books have been written about relationships and marriage.
 But not all of them are worth your time.
 Which ones are?
-If you’re looking to find the best marriage books out there, we’ve made it easy for you, combining 15 excellent reads into one ultimate list.
+If you’re looking to find the best marriage books for couples out there, we’ve made it easy for you, combining 15 excellent reads into one ultimate list.

 What makes a good marriage book?
 While this is likely subjective, we feel that the best books on marriage offer realistic, practical tips, include encouraging and authentic stories, and focus overall on creating a marriage that thrives.
+These books also go along well with our 10 rules for a happy marriage.

 While we haven’t read every single book on marriage and relationships on this list, we’ve read quite a few (and we aim to complete the rest in time).
 For those we haven’t read, we’re featuring authors we trust, books that have been recommended by friends and trusted sources, and those that are highly rated time and again.